BII Creation House Program

-Be aware that you must register as an ‘organisation’ to apply for this call.
-You must allow two work days for registration of a new company in the system.
+Apply using the ‘Apply now’ button at the top.
+Be aware that you must register as an ‘organizational applicant’ to apply for this call.
+You must allow two workdays for registration of a new company in the system.

-The BioInnovation Institute’s selection committee will evaluate the applications and base their assessment and recommendation on the following criteria.
+The BioInnovation Institute’s Creation House selection committee will evaluate the applications and base their assessment and recommendation on a holistic view of the following criteria:

 - Significance and originality of the idea

 - Commercial potential (e.g. impact, time to market)